All electric vehicle efficiency & emissions

 Most cars are driven about 14,000 km/year.
 They emit about 4.8 tonne/year.
 The Toyota Prius hybrid averages just under 30 km/litre.
 It emits 31% CO2 (about 1.5 tonnes a year).
 That is 3.3 tonnes less than a comparable petrol-powered car.

-Toyota prius hybrid
+toyota prius hybrid

 Toyota Prius Hybrid.
 Pic: Toyota